Hormones of Hunger and Satiety and Timing of Digestion

 Ghrelin

-The hormone ghrelin, is essentially the opposite of leptin.
+The hormone ghrelin is essentially the opposite of leptin.
 It’s one of the primary and most powerful hunger-stimulating hormones involved in regulating hunger.
-It is produced and secreted from the stomach lining, that sends a message to your hypothalamus indicating that your body needs food.
+It is produced and secreted from the stomach lining that sends a message to your hypothalamus indicating that your body needs food.
 The main function of ghrelin appears to be to stimulate an increase in appetite.
-But some researchers believe that ghrelin is not as important in determining appetite as once thought (Magee, E., & Nazario, B., n.d.).
-They think that its role in regulating body weight may actually be a more complex process.
+However some researchers believe that ghrelin is not as important in determining appetite as once thought (Magee, E., & Nazario, B., n.d.).
+They think that its role in regulating body weight may be a more complex process.

-Ghrelin is a short-acting hormone, and it appears that there is not a limiting level, that just builds until you eat.
-Importantly, it doesn’t seem to be affected by what you ate yesterday!
-Thus, it is important to eat when you are hungry, and not let these levels build too high, which may reinforce overeating as recommended by The Livy Method!
+Ghrelin is a short-acting hormone that continues to increase until you eat.
+Ghrelin doesn’t seem to be affected by what you ate yesterday.
+Thus, it is important to eat when you are hungry and not let these levels build too high, which may reinforce overeating.

 Obesity may increase your sensitivity to ghrelin, ultimately increasing your appetite.